-She is relatively new to the para-snowboard world as she lost her right leg above the right knee in a near-fatal motorcycle accident in June 2011.
-Upon losing her leg, Michelle became determined to one day participate in the Paralympic Games.
+Salt is relatively new to the para-snowboard world as she lost her right leg above the right knee in a near-fatal motorcycle accident in June 2011.
+Upon losing her leg, Salt became determined to one day participate in the Paralympic Games.
 She says, “Snowboarding has always been a passion of mine, so it made sense to turn that love in to a medal someday.
 It was such an incredible feeling to get back on the board after hearing it may never happen again.”

-Michelle competed in her first fitness competition just five weeks before her accident.
+Salt competed in her first fitness competition just five weeks before her accident.
 Doctors told her family that a huge part of her surviving was the strong condition of her heart.
 She is a strong advocate for blood donation as she lost a great deal of blood and would not have survived without receiving donated blood.

-Michelle is also a sales rep for a propane company, a realtor and a motivational speaker.
+Salt is also a sales rep for a propane company, a realtor and a motivational speaker.
 She hopes to compete in cycling at the summer Paralympic Games.

 FAMILY: Michelle competed in natural luge as a kid and developed a love of speed early.
 Her parents ran the Devon Luge track and when she was eight, she would slide 80 km/hr trying not to hit a frozen hay bale or tree.